Biochemistry BS

 Program Purpose

-Prepare men and women of character to begin careers as biochemists, enter professional schools, or continue on to graduate schools in the biochemical, chemical, or biological sciences.
-This preparation includes study of each of the subdisciplines of chemistry with a focus on in-depth study of biochemistry, from fundamental principles to recent discoveries, and opportunities to participate in undergraduate research.
+Prepare men and women of character to begin careers as biochemists, enter professional schools, or continue on to graduate study in the chemical, biochemical, biomedical, or related life sciences.
+This preparation includes in-depth study from fundamental principles to recent discoveries and opportunities to participate in mentored research.
+Students engage with faculty and their peers in an environment that is intellectually enlarging, spiritually strengthening, and character building so they will be prepared for a life of continued learning and service.
+Students will be prepared to work and live as practicing scientists and professionals in harmony with the Restored Gospel of Jesus Christ.

 Curricular Structure

-The MAP sequence of courses provides a foundation for understanding the subdisciplines in the freshman year then proceeds to cover subdisciplines in the following years.
-Biochemistry courses are begun in the junior year and continue into the senior year.
-Laboratory courses are begun early in the process and continue through the senior year.
-In addition, students become experienced in using chemical literature, learn about research at other institutions, and have the opportunity to take any of a number of advanced courses in each of the subdisciplines of chemistry.
+The MAP sequence of courses provides a general foundation in the first year, then proceeds to cover subdisciplines in the following years.
+Biochemistry courses are begun in the second year and continue into the fourth year.
+Laboratory courses commence early in the process.
+In addition, students become experienced in using chemical literature, learn about research at other institutions, and have the opportunity to take a number of advanced courses.
 Courses in biology, mathematics, and physics are inserted throughout the curriculum to provide conceptual understanding and tools needed in the major courses.

-Freshman Year Students take introductory courses in chemistry that focus on fundamental studies of matter and its characterization.
-Students also take an introductory chemical laboratory course designed to teach basic analytical chemistry using inorganic compounds.
+First Year: Students take introductory courses in chemistry that focus on fundamental studies of matter and its characterization.
+First-year students also take an introductory chemical laboratory course.
+They also take foundational courses in calculus.

 Undergraduate Catalog